gable-finance/gable/README.md

 ## Contributing

 Contributions are welcome and encouraged!
-If you'd like to contribute to Sundae Liquidity Protocol, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you'd like to contribute to Gable Liquidity Protocol, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License